 Well yes I have suffered with depression for most of my life but have only been open for the past ten years.
 Why?

 I didn’t understand that I did suffer with depression for several years.
 At 19 years old I had my son – that’s another story which will be touched on – and I knew I was suffering with post natal depression.
 But.
 It didn’t stop there.
 I still suffered in silence.
-I was expected to get on with my life and act as if ours was a well adjusted family to the outside world.
 But.
 I still couldn’t talk about how I was really feeling.
 I was just ‘moody’.
 I was a ‘drama queen’.
 There were people far worse off than me.
 Silence.
 I put on my mask and got on with my life.
 The alternative?